nrjanjanam/recruiting-challenge/README.md

   - Tested with diverse images (skin tones, genders, ages, hair types) for fairness; system shows equal pass rates.
   - Side portraits and celebrity images (e.g., Chris Hemsworth, Oprah Winfrey) tested for robustness.
   - Tilted photos are rejected by the spoof check as not real faces, improving security.

+## Improvements & Future Work
+- Add voice and eye prints - multimodal biometrics!
+DeepIrisV3 ONNX and 	ECAPA-TDNN on HF (speechbrain/spkrec-ecapa-voxceleb) store voice print and iris print respectively, makes the face profile stonger.
+- Maybe greyscale everything and work on it because the dress colors, skintone, eye color, haircolor is what people keep changing, the RGB embeddings may cause some restriction.
+- Find models that do quality checks (MagFace has ID quality magnitude vector) - so I can remove the basic norm check based blur and quality check
+- Add support for additional metadata prolly.
+---